12 Jan Echinacea cuts chances of getting a cold

-The largest ever clinical trial of the traditional herbal remedy Echinacea was published in October by the Centre for the Common Cold at Cardiff University and showed the herbal remedy to be ‘safe and beneficial in preventative and symptomatic treatment for colds’.
+The largest ever clinical trial of the traditional herbal remedy Echinacea by the Centre for the Common Cold at Cardiff University and showed it to be ‘safe and beneficial in preventative and symptomatic treatment for colds’.

 Each tablet contains 56mg of extract from Echinacea purpurea root, equivalent to 338-450mg of Echinacea.
 The MHRA recommends that Echinacea should not be used by children under 12.